specs-feup/gnu-tools-cauldron-2025-demo/README.md

 ## Demo Scenarios

-You can run a scenario with the command `npm run demo:s<n>`, where `n` is the scenario ID, e.g., `npm run demo:s00` to run the first scenario
+You can run a scenario with the command `npm run demo:<n>`, where `n` is the scenario ID, e.g., `npm run demo:00` to run the first scenario

-* Scenario 0: Clava basics
-  * S00: use Clava to insert instrumentation
-  * S01: visualize Clava's AST using breakpoints
+* 00: use Clava to insert instrumentation and visualize Clava's AST using breakpoints
-* Scenario 1: Code transformations
-  * S10: Array flattening and constant folding/propagation
+* 10: Function outlining
-  * S11: Struct flattening
+* 11: Struct flattening
-  * S12: Loop static iteration count annotation
-* Scenario 2: Extended Task Graph (ETG)
+* 20: Extended Task Graph (ETG) generation
-  * S20: Reduction to a C/C++ subset in preparation for ETG generation
-  * S21: ETG generation
-  * S22: Decreasing the ETG's granularity: task merging
-  * S23: Increasing the ETG's granularity: task splitting
-* Scenario 3: Integration with Vitis HLS
-  * S30: Design space exploration of a kernel
+* 30: Design space exploration of a kernel by calling Vitis iteratively
-* Scenario 4: Holistic Optimization and Partitioning Algorithms (Hoopa)
-  * S40: Offloading two pre-selected tasks to an FPGA using XRT
+* 40: Offloading two pre-selected tasks to an FPGA using XRT
-  * S41: Annotating an ETG with Vitis synthesis reports and offloading the task with the most latency
+* 41: Annotating an ETG with Vitis synthesis reports and offloading the task with the most latency